CLIENT RELATIONSHIP & SERVICE

 One way to bridge this communication gap is to expand your network.
 Just as you rely on COIs, such as tax attorneys or estate planners, to provide expert assistance to your clients on those matters, specialists in senior housing, travel or education can provide insight and resources you can then share with clients.

-You want to be that “first call” when your retiree clients have a need or question.
+You want to be that first call when your retiree clients have a need or question.
 So, having a great travel agent on speed dial might be as important as having the latest Federal Reserve report or estate planning tips.

-If your website features thought leadership, or if your firm emails a regular newsletter to clients, consider including items of note about modern retirement, such as news articles about “senior housing” on university campuses, why those 65 and older are likely to start businesses, or inspirational profiles of men and women in this third stage of life.
-Feeding your clients’ intellectual curiosity, expanding their opportunities for personal growth, and helping them care for the next generation can help convince clients you are the right choice to be their retirement ally.
+If your website features thought leadership, or if your firm emails a regular newsletter to clients, consider including items of note about modern retirement, such as news articles about senior housing on university campuses, why those 65 and older are likely to start businesses, or inspirational profiles of men and women in this third stage of life.
+Feeding your clients’ intellectual curiosity, expanding their opportunities for personal growth and helping them care for the next generation can help convince clients you are the right choice to be their retirement ally.

 4. Create a retirement roadmap for each client

-One way to systematize your retirement process is to flag each client file in the January of the year they turn 50, which is when individuals can start to make “catch-up” provisions to their IRAs or 401(k)s.
+One way to systematize your retirement process is to flag each client file in January of the year they turn 50, which is when individuals can start to make “catch-up” provisions to their IRAs or 401(k)s.

 “You want to make sure your clients know that you both understand that their retirement is a dynamic journey and that you are prepared to help them throughout this new stage,” said Kate Beattie, VP in Retirement Income Strategy.